Skip to content

 Uses import-time introspection to automatically discover actions when packages are imported.
 No configuration needed - just import the package and use 'uses: package-name' in workflows.

-Convention: Action packages should export an Action subclass named 'CausalIQAction' in their init.py file to avoid namespace collisions.
+Convention: Action packages should export a CausalIQActionProvider subclass named 'ActionProvider' in their init.py file to avoid namespace collisions.

 Attributes: